 Over the holiday shopping season, it’s a good idea to frequently check your credit card and bank accounts for any fraudulent charges.
 If you do find something that doesn’t look right in your statements, be sure to report it immediately.
 You can report it by calling your bank or credit card provider directly.

-DO: Beware of deals too good to be true
+DO: Beware of deals too-good-to-be-true

 Scams multiply around the holidays, with “free coupons” being offered for coveted products, appeals from fake charities and even job offers.
-A little skepticism for deals that simply seem too good to be true can go a long way toward saving you from fraudulent activity.
+A little skepticism for deals that simply seem too-good-to-be-true can go a long way toward saving you from fraudulent activity.

 DO: Regularly update your computer or mobile device